sdcst-2025/016-for-loops-and-tuples-lists-nlwolsey/README.md

 ### XX Tasks

 ##### Task 1
-Ask the user to enter an integer.
+Use a for loop to iterate through the list of numbers.
-Print the multiplication tables up to 12 for that number using a for loop instead of a while loop.
+If the number is an even number print it out.
 (2 points)

 ###### Task 2